jharwell/sierra/docs/src/usage/environment.rst

    - ``~/.sierrarc``

    ..
-NOTE:: You can't pass shortform cmdline arguments in the rcfile.
+NOTE:: You can't pass shortform cmdline arguments in the rcfile, or
+             arguments which are marked as required in their cmdline definition.

    .. versionadded:: 1.3.18